Skip to content

 Research interests: Renewable energy

 Why I'm a mentor: There are several reasons for me.
 As a mentor, I find great satisfaction in helping others succeed and achieve their goals.
-I choose to become a mentor as a way to give back to the people who helped me during the last couple of years, especially Rob Seay.
+I chose to become a mentor as a way to give back to the people who helped me during the last couple of years, especially Rob Seay.
 Mentoring can be a learning experience for me because I gain new perspectives and insights from the mentees.
 Mentoring can provide an opportunity to build meaningful connections with others and to create a sense of community and support.

 A life lesson I learned: If there is no struggle, there is no progress.